utkarsh032/Complete-Backend-Course/README.md

 # 🛡️ Subscription Tracker Backend

 A subscription management system built using **Node.js**, **Express.js**, and **MongoDB**.
-This backend allows users to manage their subscriptions efficiently by creating, updating, and canceling subscriptions while also handling authentication and user management.
+This backend allows users to manage their subscriptions efficiently by creating, updating, and canceling subscriptions, while also handling authentication, workflow automation, and user management.

 ---